Porter’s 5 Forces Analysis of Walmart – A Practical Example

 Stage 4: Draw conclusions and recommendations

-Stage 1: Define Area of Interest
+Stage 1: Define the Area of Interest

 Stage 2: Collect Data